Sergeant-Salz/Speed-O-Matic/README.md

 ### USB-A Connector

 The board currently includes a footprint for a USB-A connector, originally intended as an alternate power source.
 However, USB-A is poorly suited for this purpose.
 Consider replacing it with a USB micro-B or USB-C connector, or removing it altogether in future revisions.

+### LED Brightness

+The displays may actually be *too* bright for some conditions.
+In future revisions, consider using higher-value segment resistors to reduce brightness and power consumption, especially for indoor or low-light use.